 2003 Jack Gelber, who wrote one of the seminal sensations of Off-Broadway's early years, The Connection, dies at his Manhattan home of Waldenstrom's macroglobulinemia, a cancer of the blood.
 He was 71.

 2010 Lena Horne, the elegant and statuesque singer who broke down color barriers by becoming one of Hollywood's first African-American female stars, and who later made a triumphant return to Broadway, dies at age 92.
 Her Broadway appearances included Dance With Your Gods, Lew Leslie's Blackbirds of 1939, Jamaica, and the Tony Award-winning solo show, Lena Horne: The Lady and Her Music.

-2011 Lynn Nottage's By the Way, Meet Vera Stark, about an African-American maid and her white movie-star employer in the Golden Age of Hollywood, opens Off-Broadway at Second Stage Theatre.
+2011 Lynn Nottage's By the Way, Meet Vera Stark, about an African-American maid and her white movie-star employer in the Golden Age of Hollywood, opens Off-Broadway at Second Stage Theater.
 The world premiere production stars Sanaa Lathan as the title character, with Stephanie J. Block as her boss.

 2012 Top Hat, a stage version of the 1935 film of the same name with music and lyrics by Irving Berlin, opens at the West End's Aldwych Theatre.
 The production, which stars Tom Chambers and Summer Strallen in the roles created in the film by Fred Astaire and Ginger Rogers, wins the 2013 Olivier Award for Best Musical.